 You can stop on the way at Mirador de Cherfe, one of the very few places where you have a place to stop the car safely, without bothering other drivers.

-Our advice if you decide to drive to Masca village if to do it early in the morning, before the crowds start to arrive and before the buses get here.
+Our advice, if you decide to drive to Masca village, is to do it early in the morning, before the crowds start to arrive and before the buses get here.

 There are very few parking places here and in summer it can get very busy and it will be almost impossible to find a place to park.
-Last time we went there sometimes in January and we had to turn around 5 or 6 times until a spot opened up and we were able to park the car.
+The last time we went there was sometime in January and we had to turn around 5 or 6 times until a spot opened up and we were able to park the car.

 Teide can be considered the symbol of Tenerife and no visit would be complete without a trip to see Mount Teide.